 McCormick Cup Day Preview

-(MARKHAM, ON) - Saturday, October 19th is McCormick Cup Day at Fletcher’s Fields.
-The day will feature three Cup Final matches to cap off the Senior Men’s 2019 season!
+(Whitby, ON) - McCormick Cup Day is back!
+On Saturday, October 1st at Fletcher’s Fields, four Senior Men’s Cup matches will take place, three of which are Cup Final matches: The Gee Gage Cup, The Fall Cup, and the McCormick Cup.
 Join Rugby Ontario at Fletcher's Fields for a super rugby day!
 If you are unable to attend, the McCormick Cup Final will be streamed on the Rugby Ontario YouTube Channel!
-McCormick Cup tickets will be sold at the gate for $10.
-Below is a preview of all three Cup Final matches.
+Below is a preview of all the matches.

 Gee Gage Cup Final